-We're looking for experienced developers with a passion for technology, software, elegant solutions and clean code.
-We don't want you to just write code for us, we want you to be part of our feature development pipeline and we want you to be involved (at least in some capacity) in all of its stages: analysis, design implementation, testing, deployment and documentation.+
+We're looking for experienced software engineers with a passion for technology, software, elegant solutions, and clean code.
+We don't want you to just write code for us, we want you to be part of our feature development pipeline, and we want you to be involved (at least in some capacity) in all of its stages: analysis, design implementation, testing, deployment and documentation.

 I’d be awesome if you had experience with all of the following, but we’re happy to work with you and teach you the things you need to know:

-Yup, that’s our main language, so this kinda goes without saying
+Yup, that’s our main programming language, so this kinda goes without saying

 At least few years of experience with the language is needed